mongo-express/mongo-express-docker/README.md

 # mongo-express

-A dockerized [mongo-express](https://github.com/andzdroid/mongo-express) for viewing mongoDB in the browser
+A dockerized [mongo-express](https://github.com/andzdroid/mongo-express) for viewing MongoDB in the browser

 ## How to run this container